Upcoming Events & News

 The Wentworth Hunt would like to extend our deepest gratitude to Suddenly Still Photography.
 James Mertz documents foxhunting in New England through his incredible pictures and this year he has generously sponsored custom landowner gifts.
 The hunt is lucky to have such a strong community of supporters.
 Please visit his website to see amazing photos of the Wentworth Hunt in action.

-The Die Hard hunt has been scheduled for Wednesday, November 30th at the kennels at Tuckaway Farm.
-Come out and celebrate our 36th and last hunt of the season with us!
+The Die Hard hunt scheduled for Wednesday, November 30th at the kennels at Tuckaway Farm was the final scheduled hunt for 2016.
+Due to inclement weather, the final hunt of our 40th season went out on foot.
 As an all-volunteer hunt, we are so proud and thankful of our staff, our hounds, and our members who have made 2016 a great year of sport!

 Preserve Powder Major Farm for Riding